Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Simulation

 Our second simulation varies the size of target data from $50$ to $5000$ but with unequal imcrements to map the entire range well.
 We fix the sample size of the source domain at 10000, the number of features at 50, and the discrepancy parameter at 0.1.
 The results are shown in Figure \ref{tlcrf_target sample size}.
-We see that as the target domain sample size increases the performance of both the TCRF and CRF steadily improves.
-However, the decrease in MSE is substantially faster for TCRF than for CRF.
+We see that as the target domain sample size increases the performance of both the TLCRF and CRF steadily improves.
+However, the decrease in MSE is substantially faster for TLCRF than for CRF.
 Therefore, we see high benefits of transfer learning when the target domain sample size is reasonably higher so that our method of bias correction works well.
 This makes sense since the discrepancy between the source and target domains is small (10\% of features), transfer learning is expected to have an advantage over target-only data.
 However, our procedure requires sample splitting and an estimation of distance covariance in the target data, and therefore needs the sample size in the target domain to be above a certain amount to be beneficial in comparison to target-only training.

-Both of these methods perform better than source-trained CRF only due to the severe bias in the source only CRF as can be seen in the Appendix Figures \ref{tlcrf_discrepancy ratio source} and \ref{tlcrf target sample size source}.
-The outperformance of TLCRF against the source-only RF is uniform across all discrepency ratios in the Figure \ref{tlcrf_discrepancy ratio source} and continues to hold as we increase target sample size in \ref{tlcrf target sample size source}.
+Both of these methods perform better than source-trained CRF only due to the severe bias in the source only CRF as can be seen in the Supplementary Figures 1 and 2.
+The outperformance of TLCRF against the source-only CRF is uniform across all discrepency ratios in Supplementary Figure 1 and continues to hold as we increase target sample size in Supplementary Figure 2.
 This shows that when there is some discrepancy between the source and target domains, calibration using our methods improves transfer of knowledge.
-We also note that the variance in the source domain-trained CRF is much lower than both the target CRF and TCRF due to having a much higher sample size in the source.
+We also note that the variance in the source domain-trained CRF is much lower than both the target CRF and TLCRF due to having a much higher sample size in the source.